material-components/material-components-ios/components/FlexibleHeader/docs/behavior-inferred-top-safe-area-inset.md

 ### Enabling inferred top safe area insets

-Prior to this behavioral flag, the flexible header always assumed that it was presented in a full-screen capacity, meaning it would be placed directly behind the status bar or device chrome.
+Prior to this behavioral flag, the flexible header always assumed that it was presented in a full-screen capacity, meaning it would be placed directly behind the status bar or device bezel (such as the iPhone X's notch).
 This assumption does not support extensions and iPad popovers.

 Enabling the `inferTopSafeAreaInsetFromViewController` flag tells the flexible header to use its view controller ancestry to extract a safe area inset from its context, instead of relying on